 Learn more about our current fellows.

 Department of Pain Medicine, Division of Anesthesiology, Critical Care, and Pain Medicine

 Other items that may be required for application:

-- Three letters of recommendation: If currently in a program, one letter must be from program director indicating trainee standing and expected completion with the program.
+- Three letters of recommendation: If currently in a residency program, one additional letter of good standing from the program director indicating trainee standing and expected completion with the program is required.

 - USMLE, COMLEX, FLEX scores report

 - Medical transcripts

 - Medical diploma: copy

 - Certificate of training completion – copy for each certification